Sharon Azrieli: The Azrieli Music Prizes

-Established by the Azrieli foundation in 2014, the Azrieli Music Prizes (AMP) was the brainchild of Dr. Sharon Azrieli.
+Established by the Azrieli Foundation in 2014, the Azrieli Music Prizes (AMP) was the brainchild of Dr. Sharon Azrieli.
 Initially, upon its creation, the AMP offered two prizes,"The Azrieli Prize for Jewish Music is awarded to a composer who has written the best new undiscovered work of Jewish music...The Azrieli Commission for Jewish Music is awarded to encourage composers to creatively and critically engage with the question, "What is Jewish music?"
 This prize is given to the composer who proposes a response to this question in the shape of a musical work that displays the utmost creativity, artistry, technical mastery and professional expertise."For the 2020 rendition of the gala, the foundation added a third prize for Canadian music, "The Azrieli Commission for Canadian Music is offered to a Canadian composer to create a new musical work that creatively and critically engages with the complexities of composing concert music in Canada today."

+Most recently, AMP has added a 4th prize, the International category.
+This new prize, the Commission for International Music, aims to foster greater intercultural understanding through music.

 The inaugural AMP Gala Concert took place on October 19, 2016, and premiered the winning compositions by Brian Current and Wlad Marhulets.
-The AMP Jury Awarded the Azrieli Prize for Jewish Music to Marhulets for his concerto for Klezmer Clarinet.
+The AMP Jury Awarded the Azrieli Prize for Jewish Music to Marhulets for his Concerto for Klezmer Clarinet.
 The jury awarded the Azrieli Commission for Jewish Music to Current's newly created work, The Seven Heavenly Halls.
-The Orchestre Symphonique de Montréal accompanied both compositions under Maestro Kent Nagano's baton, with clarinetist Andre Moisan joining the orchestra for Marhulets Klezmar Concerto.
+The Montreal Symphony Orchestra accompanied both compositions under Maestro Kent Nagano's baton, with clarinetist Andre Moisan joining the orchestra for Marhulets Klezmar Concerto.
 The Gala Concert also featured an opening performance of excerpts from Gustav Mahler's Rückert-Lieder, no 1.
 "Blicke mir Nicht in die Lieder!" and no 2.
 "Ich atmet'einen linden Duft" sung by Sharon Azrieli.